Find your Next Adventure !

 Kanazawa has plenty of sites to see including; Kanazawa Castle Park, Kenrokuen Garden, multiple museums, souvenir shops, the Nomura Samurai House, Oyama Jinja Shrine and plenty more.

-Facilities & Attractions
+Adventures & Attractions

 Kenroku-en, located in Kanazawa, Ishikawa, Japan, is an old private garden.
 Along with Kairaku-en and Kōraku-en, Kenroku-en is one of the Three Great G